Our Founder’s Story

 Half way through chemo!

-Then, one night at church, Brittany got a Facebook message from another pastor’s wife and friend.
-She said that the Lord had told her to send us a case about a baby girl in California even though she wasn't through our adoption agency.
-We thought we were crazy for entertaining the idea because it was across the country and required an additional $20,000 plus travel, which we did not have at the time.
-However, we felt the Holy Spirit's leading to pursue this child.
-We stayed up late to create a mini profile to send to the law firm and went to bed saying, "This is crazy.
+We stayed up until midnight creating a mini profile to send to the law firm and went to bed saying, "This is crazy.
 What did we just do?"
 The next evening, we got a call from the adoption law firm in California that the birth mother had chosen us!
-We were told that if we didn’t choose to parent this child, Child Protective Services (CPS) was there to take the child into foster care.
+We were told that if we didn’t choose to parent this child, Child Protective Services (CPS) was already at the hospital to take the child into foster care.
 Furthermore, we needed to be in California in 48 hours with the $20,000 cashiers check, planning to live there for a month.
 Brittany and I looked at each other and said yes in faith to adopt this newborn baby girl.
-In the midst of hugging and celebrating, we prayed, giving the Lord our need and trusting Him to provide.
+In the midst of hugging and celebrating, we prayed, giving the Lord our need and trusting Him to provide for His glory.

 Leaving Nashville for California